 As a result of striving for high standards and expectations in all areas of school sport participation and inclusion- we have been awarded with the ‘Sainsbury’s School Games Gold Mark for 2015 - 2016’.
 Which we are extremely proud of.

-In 2017-18 we have received further funding of over £9000.
+In 2017-18 we have received further funding of over £9000 and have just been informed this has been doubled to over £18,000.
 We will use this funding to continue to remain a partner in the Wyre and Fylde School Sports Partnership.
 Further funding will be used to purchase resources to allow for the natural growth of school and extend the range of sporting activities, introduced through sport funding and where staff have received CPD, for example, tennis.
 We aim to continue to further develop the use of the resources available for children to use during playtimes and lunchtimes, on the school field and playground to encourage active participation in team games led by qualified coaches and our pupils through PALS.

 The Wyre and Fylde Partnership have always worked with an aim of sustainability and so there is a clear focus on professional development of staff linked to their self assessed needs and curriculum demands.
 Further funding in 2016-17 has been targeted to employ coaches to work with staff in lessons to provide team teaching and professional development in teaching sport.
+This will continue in 2017/18 but with both classes in each year group offered the same opportunities with increased weeks of coaching, this will double our pupils and teachers access to these coaching sessions.
 We have also widened the leadership of PE and Sport to be run on a faculty basis with a group of teaching staff contributing.

 The Lytham Cluster of schools already work closely to provide wider range of sporting opportunities including competitions.
 We are now working as a cluster to explore future sustainability through accessing resources, including staffing, as a cluster.